j2zhao/tablevault/docs/api/builders.md

-# Builders and Custom Python Functions
+# Builders and Custom Functions Guide

-## Builder File Configuration

 Builders inform TableVault how to build a DataFrame upon instance execution.
 Builder files are YAML specifications that define how a table instance is constructed or modified.

+---

+## Builder File Configuration

 TableVault supports two built-in builder types: